antmillar/latentSDF/README.md

 	python app.py

-once the app is running you should see the following:
+Once the app is running you should see the following:

 	 * Serving Flask app "app" (lazy loading)